Skip to content

 How Much Do LPNs Get Paid in Montana?

-According to the Bureau of Labor Statistics, the median annual salary for licensed practical nurses in Montana is $47,590.
+According to the Bureau of Labor Statistics, the average annual salary for licensed practical nurses in Montana is $52,420, or $25.20 per hour.
 Salaries can vary depending on factors such as experience, education, and location.